-TENTH: To the fullest extent permitted by the General Corporation Law of the State of Delaware, Directors and officers (as defined in Section 102(b)(7) of the General Corporation Law of the State of Delaware, the "Officers") of the Corporation shall have no personal liability to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a Director or Officer, except that this Article Tenth shall not eliminate or limit the liability of (i) a Director or Officer for any breach of the Director's duty of loyalty to the Corporation or its stockholders, (ii) a Director or Officer for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) a Director or Officer derived an improper personal benefit, or (v) an Officer in any action by or in the right of the Corporation.
+TENTH: To the fullest extent permitted by the General Corporation Law of the State of Delaware, Directors and officers (as defined in Section 102(b)(7) of the General Corporation Law of the State of Delaware, the "Officers") of the Corporation shall have no personal liability to the Corporation or its stockholders for monetary damages for breach of fiduciary duty as a Director or Officer, except that this Article Tenth shall not eliminate or limit the liability of (i) a Director or Officer for any breach of the Director's duty of loyalty to the Corporation or its stockholders, (ii) a Director or Officer for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law, (iii) a Director under Section 174 of the General Corporation Law of the State of Delaware, (iv) a Director or Officer for any transaction from which the Director or Officer derived an improper personal benefit, or (v) an Officer in any action by or in the right of the Corporation.
 If the General Corporation Law of the State of Delaware is subsequently amended to authorize corporate action further eliminating or limiting the personal liability of Directors or Officers, then the liability of a Director or Officer of the Corporation shall be eliminated or limited to the fullest extent permitted by the General Corporation Law of the State of Delaware, as so amended.